-On June 22, 2020, the Company announced, in conjunction with the Agreement (Q - Proposed Transactions), a brokered private placement of a minimum of 35,000,000 Subscription Receipts of the Company (each, a "Subscription Receipt") at a price of \$0.20 per Subscription Receipt for minimum gross proceeds of \$7,000,000.
-Each Subscription Receipt shall be exchangeable, for no additional consideration, into one unit of the Company upon satisfaction of certain escrow release conditions.
-Each unit will consist of one common share and one-half of one share purchase warrant, with each full warrant exercisable to purchase one additional common share at a price of \$0.25 during the first year, increasing to \$0.30 in year two and \$0.35 in year three.
-The Company has also granted an overallotment option, exercisable in full or in part up to two days prior to closing, to sell up to an additional \$3,000,000 of Subscription Receipts at \$0.20.
+On August 15, 2020, the Company closed a brokered private placement of 50,000,000 Subscription Receipts of the Company (each, a "Subscription Receipt") at a price of \$0.20 per Subscription Receipt for gross proceeds of \$10,000,000.
+On September 11, 2020, each Subscription Receipt was exchanged, for no additional consideration, into one unit of the Company.
+Each unit consists of one common share and one-half of one share purchase warrant, with each full warrant exercisable to purchase one additional common share at a price of \$0.25 during the first year, increasing to \$0.30 in year two and \$0.35 in year three.